Improved Combinatorial Approximations for Weighted Correlation Clustering: Introduction

 Using a better pivoting method, \cite{Ailon08} introduced another LP-based algorithm whose approximation factor is 2.5 when the instance satisfies the probability constraints, and 2 if it satisfies both the probability and the triangle inequality constraints.
-The criteria used in their algorithm to assign the vertices to clusters are also based on the values of variables of LP\ref{LP:CWCC}, however in a better way which leads to this improvement.
-They also gave a 5-approximation combinatorial (without requiring solving the LP) algorithm using another pivoting method when the instance satisfies the probability constraints.
-The approximation factor of this algorithm is 2 if the instance satisfies triangle inequality as well.
-In this algorithm, in the $i^{th}$ step of the pivoting method, a vertex $v\in V_i$ is added to $C_i$ if $w^{+}_{v p_t} \geq w^{-}_{v p_t}$.
-To the best of our knowledge, this is the best-known combinatorial algorithm for this problem.
+The criteria used in their algorithm to assign the vertices to clusters are also based on the values of variables of LP~\ref{LP:CWCC}, however in a better way which leads to this improvement.
+They also gave a 5-approximation combinatorial (without requiring solving the LP) algorithm using another pivoting method when the instance satisfies the probability constraints with $O(n^2)$ running time.
+For the unweighted instances it is a 3-approximation algorithm, and for the instances that satisfy the triangle inequality constraints in addition to probability constraints, it is a 2-approximation algorithm.
+To the best of our knowledge, this is the best randomized combinatorial approximation algorithm for these instances.
+In this algorithm, in the $i^{th}$ step of the pivoting method, a vertex $v\in V_i$ is added to $C_i$ if $w^{+}_{v p_i} \geq w^{-}_{v p_i}$.
+For the unweighted instances (cluster editing problem), \cite{veldt} recently gave a deterministic combinatorial 6-approximation algorithm.

-Finally, Chawla \textit{et al.}, also by using an improved pivoting method and solving the LP instance, gave a 2.06-approximation algorithm when the instance satisfies the probability constraints, which almost matches the integrality gap \cite{NearOptimalClustering}.
+Chawla \textit{et al.} by using an improved pivoting method and solving the LP instance, gave a 2.06-approximation algorithm when the instance satisfies the probability constraints, which almost matches the integrality gap~(\cite{NearOptimalClustering}).
 Their algorithm has 1.5 approximation factor when the instance satisfies the triangle inequality constraints in addition to the probability constraints.

-Recently, \cite{Cohen-Addad} proposed a (1.994+$\epsilon$)-approximation algorithm for this problem which is based on solving the LP and the $O(1/\epsilon^2)$ rounds of the Sherali-Adams hierarchy.
-To round a solution to the Sherali-Adams relaxation, they adapt the correlated rounding developed for CSPs \cite{BRS,GS}.
-These results have been summarized in Table \ref{tabel:summarize}.
+\cite{Cohen-Addad} proposed a (1.994+$\epsilon$)-approximation for this problem which is based on different LP formulations and the $O(1/\epsilon^2)$ rounds of the Sherali-Adams hierarchy.
+To round a solution to the Sherali-Adams relaxation, they adapt the correlated rounding developed for CSPs~(\cite{BRS,GS}).
+Very soon \cite{Cohen-Addad2} improved it to 1.73 by using a new linear programming formulation and relying on the Sherali-Adams hierarchy too.
+These algorithms require a solution of an LP with $O(n^{1/\epsilon^{\Theta(1)}})$ variables.